aferron/AIChessPlayer/README.md

 # AIChessPlayer
-An exploration of methods to improve the classic Artificial Intelligence algorithm minimax as used by an adversial chess playing model
+An exploration of methods to improve the classic Artificial Intelligence algorithm Minimax as used by an adversial chess-playing agent